eldoy/waveorb-site/app/pages/doc/actions.md

 </script>
 ```

-### Default actions
+### Example actions

-By default Waveorb comes with default actions built in so you can start development without worrying about your API design.

-To set up your backend using default actions simply create an empty action file.
-If you need to save your data, create an empty file called `create.js` in `app/actions/model` and it just works.

-The default actions are as follows:
+These are example actions you can use as a template for your JSON API.

+They are similar to the actions created by [waveorb generate.](/doc/command-line#generate)

 #### Create action